slysherz/vscode-comment-box/README.md

 * `commentBox.textToEdgeSpace`: the amount of spaces (empty characters) that are used to separate the text from the side edges.

 ## Todo
-* Cleanup situations where newlines are added.
-* Add regression tests.
+* Add more regression tests.
 * Consider implenting different box styles.

 ## Known Issues

-* `textAlignment` setting is not declared properly.
+* None at the moment :)

 ## Release Notes